chalabaj/Snafu/README.md

 export SNAFU_DIR="path/to/snafu/dir"
 </code>

-## How to restart dynamics

-* Restart option must be set to 1 and restart.in file must be present in an executing folder.
-The restart.in file contains all needed information from the last completed simulation step.
-Similarly, checkpoints are created according to the restart_write option which sets interval for writing restart file (restart_400.in contain restart information from the step 400).
-* If one wants to restart dynamics from other step in history (not the last one), one must use option restart_step (e.g. restart_step = 500) and program will search for file restart_500.in

-2) ABINITIO folder should contain one of the script from INTERFACES folder, depending on the ab initio code you use:
+2) ABINITIO folder have to contain one of the script from INTERFACES folder, and option **abinitio** in input.in muset equal name of the script without .sh extention (e.g. abinitio=molpro-casscf for molpro-casscf.sh script in /ABINITIO folder)
 Currently fully working:
 CASSCF in MOLPRO (2015.1)
 ORCA(4.0.1): tddft -  working